smartrent/elixir-styler/docs/styles.md

 ## Add parenthesis to 0-arity functions and macro definitions

-The styler will, by default, add parens to 0-arity function & macro definitions.
-However, if .credo.exs has `Credo.Check.Readability.ParenthesesOnZeroArityDefs, parens: false`, the styler will remove zero-arity parens.
+The quokka will, by default, add parens to 0-arity function & macro definitions.
+However, if .credo.exs has `Credo.Check.Readability.ParenthesesOnZeroArityDefs, parens: false`, the quokka will remove zero-arity parens.
 Note that this is the opposite of the default behavior of Credo, which warns on 0-arity functions and macros with parentheses if `parens: true` is not set.

 ```elixir
 # Default behavior